binaryguardia/binaryguardia.github.io/README.md

 # Banking-Frauds
-This repo contain a research about how banking frauds happens.
+This repo contains a research about how banking frauds happens.